npruehs/ue4-rts/README.md

 1. Add RTSCameraBoundsVolume to the map.
 1. Add a NavMeshBoundsVolume to the map, and build Navigation.
 You may press P to review your results in the viewport.

-### Enabling Selection

-1. Bind the action Select (e.g. to left mouse button).
-1. Add SelectableComponents to everything selectable.
-1. Listen to the OnSelectionChanged event broadcasted by the RTSPlayerController.

-### Showing Selection Frames

-1. Create a new HUD deriving from RTSHUD.
-1. Create a new selection frame material and set the RTSHUD reference.
-1. Use the new RTSHUD in your game mode.

 ### Setting Up The Camera

 #### Creating The Camera